tommyGPT2S/DocEX/examples/custom_processors/README.md

    factory.mapper.rules.insert(0, pdf_rule)  # Highest priority
    ```
-   - This allows DocFlow to use your custom processor for PDF files
+   - This allows DocEX to use your custom processor for PDF files
-   - No need to modify the main DocFlow package
+   - No need to modify the main DocEX package

 3. **Usage**
    - The example script demonstrates:
      - Patching the processor mapping
-     - Creating a DocFlow instance
+     - Creating a DocEX instance
      - Adding a PDF document
      - Processing the document with the custom processor
      - Displaying the results